 the route of Tour de France changes every year.

 For example, while Tour de France is known for its iconic climbs in the Alps and the Pyrenees, these mountains are not featured in every race or in the same way.
 The race organizers select the route each year, considering various factors such as historical significance, logistical feasibility, and the desire to create a balanced and competitive race.
 This means that while certain legendary climbs like Alpe d’Huez or Mont Ventoux may appear frequently, they are not guaranteed to feature every year.
-(Read my wishlist of some famous climbs for the 2025 edition) Instead, the race may introduce new climbs or revisit less common locations, ensuring that both riders and spectators are kept on their toes.
+Instead, the race may introduce new climbs or revisit less common locations, ensuring that both riders and spectators are kept on their toes.

 Beyond geographic variation, the specific design of each stage plays a crucial role in shaping the race.
 Some years, the race may feature more mountain stages, favoring climbers, while other editions may include more flat stages, which are advantageous for sprinters.
 The balance between these types of stages affects how the race unfolds and who the likely contenders for the Yellow Jersey (the overall leader) might be.